e6data/e6-public-benchmarks/README.md

 # Example: If your benchmarking needs 50 queries to fire every 2 seconds,
 # export CONCURRENT_QUERY_COUNT = 50
 # export CONCURRENCY_INTERVAL = 2

+Additional environment variables in Athena Benchmarking export ATHENA_BUCKET=testbucketname #For storing query results export ASSUME_ROLE_MODE=true #default value is false .To be Enabled if querying is to expected using assume role export AWS_ASSUME_ROLE_ARN=arn:aws:iam::123445667:role/rolename #ARN of assume role

 ```

 ### 3. Run the python script.